minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 ``*`` If you want to add an image server, join the ongoing project to standardize and describe it.
 The idea is to add an image server in the KAT catalog config file that has artifacts from your boefjes and normalizers as outputted by the Github CI.

-The goal is to set up a separate Github repo with a complete CI to create artifacts based on a template boefje.
-You can clone this repo.
-Your OpenKAT installation points you to the artifacts so they are usable from your system.
-This is now being worked on by the OpenKAT community.
-Send an email to meedoen@openkat.nl if you want to help. (status: Dec.
-2022)